shini4i/argo-watcher/test/e2e/README.md

 # argo-watcher end-to-end lab

-A disposable, reproducible lab that runs **real** ArgoCD, Gitea, and argo-rollouts (the latter only for the `accept-suspended` canary-pause phase) on a single-node [kind](https://kind.sigs.k8s.io/) cluster and deploys argo-watcher built with the Go **race detector**.
-It exercises the code paths the fast test suites cannot: the real ArgoCD polling loop, sustained-concurrency data races, and the real git push path — once per release, not on every PR.
-The `smoke`, `failure-diagnostics`, and `race` phases drive the **real `cmd/client` binary** (not a hand-rolled HTTP call), so the tool users actually run is covered
+A disposable lab that runs **real** ArgoCD, Gitea, and argo-rollouts (the last only for the `accept-suspended` phase) on a single-node [kind](https://kind.sigs.k8s.io/) cluster, with argo-watcher built under the Go **race detector**.
+Nothing is mocked here, which is the point: it covers the real ArgoCD polling loop, the real git push path, and data races under sustained concurrency — once per release, not on every PR.

-end-to-end: success (exit 0), a surfaced failure reason (exit 1), and the superseded/cancelled path (exit 1).
-The `load` soak stays a purpose-built concurrent driver (`load/`) — it asserts server behaviour under contention, not client behaviour.
+The `smoke`, `failure-diagnostics` and `race` phases drive the **real `cmd/client` binary**, so the tool users actually run is covered end to end: success (exit 0), a surfaced failure reason (exit 1), and the superseded path (exit 1).
+The `load` soak keeps its purpose-built concurrent driver (`load/`) — it asserts server behaviour under contention, not client behaviour.

-Unlike the unit and integration suites, ArgoCD here is **not mocked**.

-This lab covers the backend and its real ArgoCD/git path only.
-Browser-level UI testing — the OIDC redirect, deep links, the deploy-lock WebSocket, rollback — lives separately in `web/e2e/` (Playwright, `task test-web-e2e`).
+Browser-level UI testing lives separately in `web/e2e/` (Playwright, `task test-web-e2e`).

 ## Prerequisites